 Eight weeks is long enough to know which countertop garden you’d actually want to keep and which one you’d quietly donate.
-I ran basil, mint, and cilantro through all three of these systems starting sometime last fall, right around when we were rearranging the kitchen and the counter situation was already chaotic.
+I ran basil, mint, and cilantro through all three of these systems starting sometime last fall, right around when I was rearranging the kitchen and the counter situation was already chaotic.
 Not ideal timing.
-But I got real numbers out of it, and I have a genuine opinion now, which is what this post is about.
+But I got real numbers out of it, and I have a real opinion now, which is what this post is about.

 The short version: iDOO wins on price, AeroGarden wins on everything else, and Click & Grow is fine but I wouldn’t buy it again.
 Let me explain all of that.